-Richie, like his seven brothers and sisters, began his polka career on the radio.
-To be accurate, Richie and most of his siblings began at such young ages; they were doing holiday specials and advertising commercials from the time they were able to speak.
+Like his seven brothers and sisters, Richie began his polka career on the radio.
+To be accurate, Richie and most of his siblings began at such young ages; they were doing holiday specials and advertising commercials from the time they spoke.

 As might be expected, he eventually started to play and sing the music he loved and had been surrounded by.
 At age six, he began playing the accordion and drums.
 As a young child, he had the fortune of sitting in with local Cleveland area bands and national polka legends such as Frank Wojnarowski, Joe Oberaitis, and Wanda & Stephanie.